Twitter takes down GOP fake account about Feltes

 Feltes’ two legitimate twitter accounts are @TeamFeltesNH and @DanFeltesNH.

-Running against Feltes in this primary is Executive Councilor Andru Volinsky, D-Concord, whose Twitter account is @AndruVolinsky.
+Running against Feltes in the primary is Executive Councilor Andru Volinsky, D-Concord, whose Twitter account is @AndruVolinsky.

 Twitter does permit parody accounts so users whose accounts get suspended can appeal the decision.